 - Information about your visit – such as your Uniform Resource Locators (URL), including the date and time, services viewed/searched, site statistics, interaction (scrolling, clicks, mouse-overs), exit methods away from pages, phone numbers (if used to call our customer service number), route to/from our site or from search engine links to our site including search engine address and search term used.

 - Our website will not store any identifying information of your visit on your computer apart from a small text file called a cookie, which in itself does not contain any identifying information and does not mean that you entered the site.
 See the cookies policy link at the end of this document for more detail on cookies.

 - Depending on the configuration of your browser, pages and images you view on our site may be stored on your computer.
 This feature, (which you can configure), is called caching.

-The information we hold about you is used as follows:
+We only use your data where there is a lawful reason for doing so.
+The information we hold about you is predominantly used as follows:

-- Information that you provide to us – this information is used to meet our obligations within any contracts between you and us, and/or our legal obligations, and/or;
+- Information that you provide to us – this information is also used;

 - to meet your requests for information and services, or

 - to notify you of changes to our services, or make suggestions/recommendations that may interest you, or

 - to improve content of our site and ensure it is presented effectively for you and your device, or